Mathematical Theorem Suggests Humans Really Are Sheep

 The probability distribution of distances between objects in all these cases was essentially the same (suggesting, according to the author, a universal mechanism for estimating time-to-collision and its avoidance).
 Something to consider in those long holiday security lines at the airport.

 This entry was posted on Tuesday, March 30th, 2010 at 8:11 am and is filed under Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.